GabiNun/Disable-Windows-Defender/README.md

 This script will download a registry file from the link above, which will be executed as **NT SERVICE\TrustedInstaller** via task scheduler.

-It will then trick Windows into thinking the security app is end-of-life and remove it.
+It will then trick Windows into thinking the security app is end-of-life by adding registry keys and remove it.